 - 10.7.1.
 R&J Evaluators must be former international-level R&Js and must be certified by World Boxing to be appointed to any World Boxing Competition. - 10.7.2.
 The R&J Evaluator may not be an active R&J and/or Boxer. - 10.7.3.
 The R&J Evaluator will attend daily R&J Evaluator Meetings to provide post-Bout feedback and analysis. - 10.7.4.
 The R&J Evaluator will attend daily R&Js Performance Meetings to validate any R&J sanctions. - 10.7.5.
 The R&J Evaluator will evaluate the performance of the Referees and/or Judges. - 10.7.6.
-The R&J Evaluator who is assigned for a Bout as the Judge Evaluator should score each round for comparison with the Judges' scores. - 10.7.7.
-If required by the Lead R&J Evaluator, R&J Evaluators will attend the daily R&J Meetings, conducted by the Lead R&J Evaluator. - 10.7.8.
-The Lead R&J Evaluator is an R&J Evaluator selected to be the spokesperson of the R&J Evaluator/Judge Observer group.
+The Judge Observer will The R&J Evaluator can be assigned to evaluate the performance of the Judges via live video stream away from the Field of Play as the Judge Observer. - 10.7.5.10.7.7.
+The R&J Evaluator who is assigned for a Bout as the Judge Evaluator should score each round for comparison with the Judges' scores. - 10.7.6.10.7.8.
+If required by the Lead R&J Evaluator, R&J Evaluators will attend the daily R&J Meetings, conducted by the Lead R&J Evaluator. - 10.7.7.10.7.9.
+The Lead R&J Evaluator is an R&J Evaluator selected to be the spokesperson of the R&J Evaluators/Judge Observer group.
 This position is responsible for ensuring the group is following guidelines, communicating feedback on behalf of the group during all meeting with R&Js and other TOs.

-10.8.
-The Judge Observer
+10.8.-The Judge Observer

-- 10.8.1.
-Judge Observers must be former international-level R&Js and must be certified by World Boxing to be appointed to any World Boxing Competition. - 10.8.2.
-The Judge Observer may not be an active R&J and/or Boxer. - 10.8.3.
-The Judge Observer will attend daily R&J Evaluator Meetings to provide post-Bout feedback and analysis. - 10.8.4.
-The Judge Observer will attend daily R&Js Performance Meetings to validate any R&J sanctions.
+- 10.8.1.-Judge Observers must be former international-level R&Js and must be certified by World Boxing to be appointed to any World Boxing Competition. - 10.8.2.-The Judge Observer may not be an active R&J and/or Boxer. - 10.8.3.-The Judge Observer will attend daily R&J Evaluator Meetings to provide post-Bout feedback and analysis. - 10.8.4.-The Judge Observer will attend daily R&Js Performance Meetings to validate any R&J sanctions.

-- 10.8.5.
-The Judge Observer will evaluate the performance of the Judges via live video stream away from the Field of Play. - 10.8.6.
-The Judge Observer will score each round for comparison with the Judge Evaluator and Judges' scores.
+- 10.8.5.-The Judge Observer will evaluate the performance of the Judges via live video stream away from the Field of Play. - 10.8.6.-The Judge Observer will score each round for comparison with the Judge Evaluator and Judges' scores.

-10.9.
+10.9.10.8.
 The Referee and Judge Coordinator (R&J Coordinator)

-- 10.9.1.
-R&J Coordinators must be certified by World Boxing to be appointed to any World Boxing Competition. - 10.9.2.
-The R&J Coordinator will collect the R&J Bout appointments Bout per Bout from the Draw Commissioner. - 10.9.3.
-The R&J Evaluator will timely lead the Referee and Judges from the R&J Lounge to a designated area around the Field of Play. - 10.9.4.
-The R&J Evaluator will inform the R&Js to enter the Field of Play and ensure each one is in the correct position. - 10.9.5.
-The R&J Evaluator will distribute information about R&J Bout appointments to the Announcer, R&J Evaluators and TD. - 10.9.6.
-The R&J Evaluator will ensure R&Js exit the Field of Play in an orderly fashion after the end of the Bout.
+- 10.9.1.10.8.1.
+R&J Coordinators must be certified by World Boxing to be appointed to any World Boxing Competition, unless specified otherwise in the Event Rules. - 10.9.2.10.8.2.
+The R&J Coordinator will collect the R&J Bout appointments Bout per Bout from the Draw Commissioner. - 10.9.3.10.8.3.
+The R&J Coordinator will timely lead the Referee and Judges from the R&J Lounge to a designated area around the Field of Play. - 10.9.4.10.8.4.
+The R&J Coordinator will inform the R&Js to enter the Field of Play and ensure each one is in the correct position. - 10.9.5.10.8.5.
+The R&J Coordinator will distribute information about R&J Bout appointments to the Announcer, R&J Evaluators and TD. - 10.9.6.10.8.6.
+The R&J Coordinator will ensure R&Js exit the Field of Play in an orderly fashion after the end of the Bout.

-10.10.
+10.10.10.9.
 The Equipment Manager